Open Garden Days

 10 a.m. - 5 p.m.

 Our collection of over 1300 different roses features newer and hard-to-find hybrid teas, floribundas, climbers and shrubs from the European nurseries, and heritage roses imported from Andre Eve in France, Peter Beales in England, and Martin Weingart, the nurseryman near the Sangergausen Rosarium in Germany.
 Many of these roses cannot be seen anywhere else between Europe and California.

 All of our roses are grown without winter protection, which provides an excellent opportunity to see exactly which varieties are winter hardy in northern Ohio.

 We grow nearly complete collections of Paul Jerabek's Ohio-bred creations and the Canadian Explorer roses, and have more than 100 different cultivars of David Austin's English roses.
 Rudolph Geschwind was the greatest rose hybridizer ever produced by the Austro-Hungarian empire, and we have a lot of his roses too.
 If you want to see the new disease-proof and often fragrant roses from Germany, we grow the full range here.
 We've rescued dozens of heirloom roses from the much lamented and now destroyed Gardens of Roses of Legend and Romance at Secrest Arboretum in Wooster, Ohio.
 Freedom Gardens now has what may be America's largest collection of hybrid perpetuals, the voluptuous, fragrant roses which defined the Victorian era.
-Our rose garden has been featured in Horticulture and Ohio magazines, and its story is told in Peter Schneider's most recent book, Right Rose, Right Place, which Peter will of course be happy to sign during the Open Gardens.
+Our rose garden has been featured in Horticulture and Ohio magazines, and its story is told in Peter Schneider's most recent book, Right Rose, Right Place, which Peter will of course be happy to sign during your visit.

-We also have a growing collection of noteworthy trees (including mature specimens of Acer maximowiczii and Rehder wingnut), an orchard, lily ponds, vegetables and berries grown the No Dig way, a new hosta garden (please direct all hosta questions to Susan!), many other plants and a multitude of song birds and frogs situated on a bucolic eight-acre setting.
+We also have a growing collection of noteworthy trees (including mature specimens of Acer maximowiczii and Rehder wingnut), an orchard, lily ponds, vegetables and berries grown the No Dig way, a new hosta garden (please direct all hosta questions to Susan!), many other plants and a multitude of song birds, frogs, dragonflies and newts situated on a bucolic eight-acre setting.